MicrosoftDocs/azure-devops-docs/docs/user-guide/index.md

 ms.date: 08/02/2017
 ---

-# Guide for users new to VSTS and TFS
+# New User Guide

 New to Visual Studio Team Services (VSTS) and Team Foundation Server (TFS)?

 We'll walk you through the basics of the web interface and some common tasks.

 <!---
 ## Overview